fillumina/PerformanceTools/docs/assertions.md

 throughout the development cycle.
 The assertion mechanism is very simple because it is a performance consumer and can be attached to all type of producers.
-Just take care that some producers uses a complex scheme where there are tests and execution.
+Just take care that some producers uses a complex scheme where there are tests and executions.
 An execution is for example the name of the passed parameter.

 This is an example of a simple assertion:
 ```java